You’ll Want These Products On Your Walmart Baby Registry In 2021

-Expecting parents should make sure to include these items on their Walmart baby registry.
+Expecting parents should make sure to include these must-have items on their Walmart baby registry.

 Starting a baby registry can be an incredibly exciting time for expectant parents.
 Aside from seeing your baby moving around on the ultrasound screen for the first time, it’s one of those first brushes with reality.
 Like, “Whoa, this is really happening!
 Let’s go crazy with all of this adorable baby stuff!”

 Once you actually start looking around, though, it hits you: Holy crap.
 Because honestly, there are so many decisions to be made.
 What’s the color scheme of the nursery?
 Should we get a car seat and a separate stroller, or a travel system?
 How much newborn clothing is too much?
 Cloth diapers or disposable?
 Is it too soon to think about buying a baby gate?
 Do we even need all of this stuff?!
 Trust me, this is completely normal.
 You haven’t exactly done this before, after all.
 So how can you expect to know the difference between must-have baby registry items and nice-to-have ones?

 Although choosing a retailer with which to begin your baby registry isn’t something to be taken lightly, the decision for my husband and me was a no-brainer when I was pregnant with our first child: We registered at Walmart.
 For us, it was the perfect option because older relatives (who might not be as comfortable with technology) could easily pop into their local Walmart location to shop in-person, and more internet-savvy baby shower guests could conveniently purchase a gift online.